jillix/bind-tab/README.md

 Events
 ------

-The module emit the following events:
+The module emits the following events:
 <table>
    <thead>
      <tr>